What did you do before real estate and how did you get started in the business?

 As a young teen, my parents were heavily involved in the movement to abolish rent control from the Commonwealth of Massachusetts.
 I cut my real estate teeth by stuffing envelopes, holding political signs, and attending rallies.
 My mother chaired the Massachusetts Homeowners Coalition, the official PAC that resulted in the successful overturn of rent control in 1994.
 Immediately following my college graduation, I began working at a commercial real estate office in the financial district.
 I was on the 37th floor with commanding views of the Boston skyline.
 After 9/11, I no longer wanted to be in an office building downtown.
 I also realized that I am not a 9-5, Monday through Friday type of person.
 I answered an ad for a real estate agent, took the test and never looked back.

-What is something your clients find comfort in that makes them turn to you and the Home Advantage Team for their real estate needs?
+What is something your clients find comfort in that makes them turn to you for their real estate needs?

 What are some of your favorite local activities you participate in?